-Because the early church was not focused on the maintenance of a church building, endless programs, and technology, they were able to concentrate on the study of God’s Word, service and dedication to one another, hospitality, benevolence, and missions (Romans 1:8; 15:19; 1 Thessalonians 1:7-8; Acts 13:1-26:32).
-While programs and technology can make some of these things easier, the early church had a pure, simplistic approach.
+The early Christians had a pure, simplistic approach.
+The people were able to concentrate on the study of God’s Word, service and dedication to one another, hospitality, benevolence, and missions (Romans 1:8; 15:19; 1 Thessalonians 1:7-8; Acts 13:1-26:32).
+The programs and technology present in many churches today can be useful tools in helping us emphasize the same things, but can also sometimes be distractions.
 Compared to the structured organization of the church today, the early church looked more like the informal settings of one of our Bible studies or small groups.

 Both early Christianity and modern Christianity have good and bad characteristics, and neither can be idealized.
 The positives which characterized the early church—a passion for Christ and His Word and a strong love for one another—are what we should strive to emulate in the modern church.